A measure of evidence based on the likelihood-ratio statistics: The likelihood ratio measure

-Why use the likelihood for measuring the consistence of a hypothesis?
-First, the likelihood function is a non-negative function that relates each unobservable probability measure $P \in \mathcal{P}$ with an observable data $x \in \mathcal{X}$.
-Second, the larger is the value of $L(P, x)$, the better is the agreement between the probability $P$ and the observed data, see the law of likelihood discussed in \citep[][p.~71]{Hacking}.
-According to the measure theory, $L(P,x)$ is one version of the Radon-Nikodym derivative of $P$ with respect to $\mu$ at the point $x$.
-In the discrete case, the likelihood function is $L(P,x) = P(X = x)$, then $L$ ranks the probabilities in $\mathcal{P}$ from those that make $x$ most probable to those that make $x$ less probable.
-In the continuous case, it can be interpreted as the instantaneous rate of change of $P$ at $x$, then $L$ ranks the probabilities in $\mathcal{P}$ from those with the high instantaneous rate of change at $x$ to those with small instantaneous rate of change at $x$.
+where $A \in \mathcal{F}$, $P_\theta \in \mathcal{P}$ and $\frac{dP_\theta}{d \mu}$ is a set containing all versions that are equal except for a set of $\mu$-measure zero. \end{definition} The likelihood function is a non-negative function that connects each probability measure $P_\theta \in \mathcal{P}$ with an observable data $x \in \mathcal{X}$ through a version of the Radon-Nikodym derivative with respect to a sigma-finite measure $\mu$.
+According to the law of likelihood, the larger is the value of $L_\mu(\theta, x)$, the better is the agreement between the probability $P_\theta$ and the observed data \citep[][p.~71]{Hacking}.
+In the discrete case, $\mu$ is the counting measure and the likelihood function is $L_\mu(\theta,x) = P_\theta(X = x)$, then $L_\mu(\cdot, x)$ ranks the probabilities in $\mathcal{P}$ from those that make $x$ most probable to those that make $x$ less probable.
+In the continuous case, $\mu$ is the Lebesgue measure, it can be interpreted as the instantaneous rate of change of $P_\theta$ with respect to $\mu$ at $x$, then $L_\mu(\cdot, x)$ ranks the probabilities in $\mathcal{P}$ from those with the high instantaneous rate of change at $x$ to those with small instantaneous rate of change at $x$.
+We index the likelihood function by the sigma-finite dominating measure $\mu$ because different sigma-finite dominating measures may generate different likelihood functions.

+Let $\Upsilon = \{\mu: \mathcal{P} \ll \mu \}$ be the set of all sigma-finite dominating measures.
+Throughout this paper, the likelihood function $L_\mu(\theta, \cdot)$ must satisfy Condition (\ref{Cond-1}) guarantees the validity of some properties discussed in this paper.
+If this supremum is zero for some $x \in \mathcal{X}$, then the family $\mathcal{P}$ in the statistical model was not well specified and should be replaced by an appropriated family.
+In what follows, we define the LR function and the LR measure.